valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-frontend-libraries.md

 * **Upgraded deprecated `carbon-components` package in `@valtimo/components` to `@carbon/styles`**

   One of the Carbon Design System packages was deprecated and has been upgraded to the new package

+* **Form, Form-flow and Plugins are now all supported in the process-links dialog**

+  When adding a process-link, a dialog page is shown where a process-link type can be chosen (form, form-flow or plugin).
+  The available options depend on the selected task, and the page is skipped when only one type is available.

+  The layout has been changed to Carbon.

 ## Bugfixes